Shivam2681/Shivam2681/README.md

 **[View Project](https://github.com/Shivam2681/Study-Notion)**
 *"Education technology that actually works for everyone."*

 A comprehensive EdTech platform featuring course creation, secure payments, and intuitive dashboards.
-Built this to democratize learning—making quality education accessible and manageable for both instructors and students.
+Built this to democratize learning making quality education accessible and manageable for both instructors and students.

 **The vision:** Learning platforms that feel as smooth as your favorite social app.
 **The execution:** Full-stack architecture with user experience at its core.